-And now what about that flexibility or stretch we mentioned in our discussion of dead space?
-We mentioned then that the vent circuit has some give to it that can confound our approximation of the amount of air delivered.
+And what about that flexibility or stretch we mentioned in our discussion of dead space?
+We said then that the vent circuit has some give to it that can confound our approximation of the amount of air delivered.
 We factor that out by assessing volume by looking at exhaled tidal volume.
-To say it another way, when we want to know how much air we are giving to our patient, we look at the air leaving the lungs (that actual, textbook definition of tidal volume) and not at the air we push in from the machine, as there can be a significant (in the sense of it actually maters, not necessarily super large) difference between the two.
+To say it another way, when we want to know how much air we are giving to our patient, we look at the air leaving the lungs (that actual, textbook definition of tidal volume) and not at the air we push in from the machine, as there can be a notable difference between the two.
+And in the event that exhaled tidal volume is not available on a particular machine, we just have to assume that volume in (tidal volume) is equal to volume out (exhaled tidal volume).

 To summarize all of this: volume control ventilation allows us to control the amount of air we put into the vent circuit.
 While we mostly care about exhaled tidal volume and alveolar tidal volume, dialing in a tidal volume on the machine is the closest we can get to controlling those values.
-Tidal volume, as we program it into the machine, is a precursor to both exhaled tidal volume and alveolar tidal volume and we should always make adjustments to the system using exhaled tidal volume to eliminate the effect of mechanical dead space.
+Tidal volume is a precursor to both exhaled tidal volume and alveolar tidal volume and we should always make adjustments to the system using exhaled tidal volume to eliminate the effect of mechanical dead space (when that value is available to us).
 In addition, we need to remember that alveolar tidal volume is about two thirds of exhaled tidal volume (factoring out anatomic dead space) and that there may be some of that alveolar volume that doesn't get to play gas exchange (alveolar dead space).
-While this may have seemed like a bit of tangent, I promise that is important!
+While this may have seemed like a bit of tangent, this is important!

-Next bit: when we that in a tidal volume and move that air through the circuit to the lungs and alveoli, the result is an increase in pressure that is dependent on the amount of air going in and how that air moves.
+Next bit: when we dial in a tidal volume and move that air through the circuit to the lungs and alveoli, the result is an increase in pressure that is dependent on the amount of air going in and how that air moves.
 For now, we will defer a discussion of how we describe this air movement (i.e. its speed or flow and all that), just know that pushing a preset volume in means that pressure changes happen as a result of that air movement and that certain pressure changes (i.e. too much air too fast) can cause damage to the alveoli.
 Remember that balloon example and how we said that the easier-stretch superpower was self-limiting?
 At a certain point we can overinflate alveoli and we for sure want to avoid that.

 So the way to do this with volume control ventilation is to monitor your airway pressures and adjust the volume input to avoid causing damage.
-We will get to the specifics as to how we do that eventually, for now it's ok to leave it as so: in volume control ventilation we control the amount of air going in to the circuit at the expense of control over resultant pressures; that said, we always need to monitor airway pressures during volume control ventilation in order to avoid causing damage to the alveoli.
+We will get to the specifics as to how we do that eventually, for now it is of to leave it as so: in volume control ventilation we control the amount of air going in to the circuit at the expense of control over resultant pressures; that said, we always need to monitor airway pressures during volume control ventilation in order to avoid causing damage to the alveoli.
 In addition, volume control ventilation lends itself to an overestimation of alveolar tidal volume if we forget to factor in dead space.